Riise/python-template/README.md

 - Code formatter, type checker, and linter configuration.
 - Python security scanner configuration ([Bandit](https://github.com/PyCQA/bandit) and [Pylint Secure Coding Standard](https://github.com/Takishima/pylint-secure-coding-standard)).

+## Getting Started

+To get started with the project, follow these steps:

+1. Clone the repository.
+2. Open the repository in VS Code.
+3. Reopen the repository in the development container ([Windows](https://code.visualstudio.com/docs/devcontainers/containers#_open-a-wsl-2-folder-in-a-container-on-windows)).
+    - The development container is configured to use Python 3.10 from a base Python image.
+    - VS Code extensions defined in `.devcontainer/devcontainer.json` will be installed.
+    - `requirements-dev.txt` (incl. `requirements.txt`) project dependencies will be installed.
+4. Start coding!

 ## Project Structure

 The project structure is as follows: